Robert Wagner: Death of Natalie Wood

-On November 29, 1981, Wood died under mysterious circumstances on or near the 55-foot yacht Splendour while moored near the Isthmus of Catalina Island.
-Wood had been on board the Splendour along with Wagner, Christopher Walken, Wood's co-star in Brainstorm (1983), and Dennis Davern, the Splendours captain.
+On November 29, 1981, Wood died under mysterious circumstances on or near the 55 ft yacht Splendour while moored near Catalina Island.
+Wood had been on board the Splendour, along with Wagner, Christopher Walken, and Dennis Davern, the vessel's captain.
 No explanation has been given for the absence of Walken's wife Georgianne.
-According to Wagner, Wood was not on the yacht when he went to bed, and, according to his spokesman, he thought Wood had taken off on a small inflatable boat by herself, as she had done before.
+According to Wagner, Wood was not on board when he went to bed, and, according to his spokesman, he thought Wood had taken off on a small inflatable boat by herself, as she had done before.
 Wood's body was found about a mile from the yacht, with the inflatable boat beached nearby.
 The autopsy revealed that Wood had 39 fresh bruises on her body, including an abrasion on her left cheek.

 Later, in his memoir Pieces of My Heart, Wagner acknowledged having an argument with Wood before she disappeared but had calmed down and gone to bed.
 The autopsy found that Wood's blood alcohol content was 0.14% and there were traces of two types of medication in her bloodstream: a motion-sickness pill and a painkiller, both of which increase the effects of alcohol.
 Two witnesses, who had been on another boat nearby, stated they had heard a woman scream for help during the night.
 Following his investigation, Los Angeles County coroner Thomas Noguchi ruled her death an accident by drowning and hypothermia.

 Wagner, Walken, and Davern initially told detectives that Wood left in a dinghy to go ashore; the case was reopened in 2011 after Davern publicly stated that he had lied to police during the initial investigation and that Wood and Wagner had had an argument that evening.
 He alleged that Wood had been flirting with Walken, that Wagner was jealous and enraged, and that following Wood's disappearance, Wagner prevented Davern turning on the search lights and notifying authorities.
 Davern claimed Wagner was responsible for Wood's death and that Wagner kept the investigation "low-profile".

 In 2012, Los Angeles County Chief Coroner Lakshmanan Sathyavagiswaran amended Wood's death certificate and changed the cause of her death from accidental drowning to "drowning and other undetermined factors".
 The amended document included a statement that the circumstances of how Wood ended up in the water are "not clearly established."
 On January 14, 2013, the Los Angeles County coroner's office issued a ten-page addendum to Wood's autopsy report.
 It stated that she may have sustained some of the bruises on her body before she went into the water and drowned.

 On February 1, 2018, the Los Angeles County Sheriff's Department named Wagner a "person of interest" in the investigation into Wood's death.
-Robert Wagner has denied any involvement in Wood's death.
-On May 27, 2022, Lieutenant Hugo Reynaga announced that all leads in the case have been exhausted and that the case remains open and unsolved.
+Wagner has denied any involvement in Wood's death.
+On May 27, 2022, Lieutenant Hugo Reynaga announced that all leads in the case had been exhausted and that the case remained open and unsolved.